 Disability Assist Dogs are your responsibility.
 You need to include them in your emergency planning and preparation.

-If you have an assistance dog, such as a guide dog, certify it with an authorised organisation, such as Blind Low Vision NZ.
+If you have disability assist dog, such as a guide dog, certify it with an authorised organisation.

 Plan for your dog.
 Have a grab bag for your dog with food, medications, vaccination records, identification and harnesses.